Hui606/Install-CGAL-Bindings-for-python-and-java/README.md

 # Install-CGAL-Bindings-for-python-and-java
 To introduce how to install cgal-swig-bindings **WITHOUT** using `pip install cgal-bindings`

+**PS:** Using `pip install cgal-bindings` to install cgal-bindings will fail to use as the current version of cgal is too new (CGAL 5.0.2) to support the binding from pip.
+Details in: https://github.com/CGAL/cgal-swig-bindings/issues/153#issuecomment-587064408

 My computer is MacOS with python 2.7

 ## 1. Install CGAL liabray